dineshkummarc/mvc.js/README.md

 ** Handling events **

 Views are less portable than the model layer because they have to react to specific events.
-To do this they must be able to register event listener, which can be achieved in to ways.
+To do this they must be able to register event listeners, which can be achieved in two ways.

 First, you can manually define event listeners by using the `listen` method, which requires an event type and callback as parameters.
 For example: